Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/README.md

 Visually the data would look as below:\
 ![alt text](https://raw.githubusercontent.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/master/pics/photo_2018-05-27_18-58-20.jpg "Graph Nodes and Relations")

-This can also be seen when we queary through the Neo4J webinterface using the query:
+This can also be seen when we query through the Neo4J webinterface using the query:
 ```cypher
 MATCH (c:city {name : 'Roskilde'})<-[:Mentions]-(a :book)<-[:Written_by]-(b :author) return distinct a, b, c
 ```